A strong agricultural sector

 The BMEL sees itself as a driver in the dialogue with social groups on the future of our agricultural sector.
 In view of scarce resources, the growing world population, with its rising food and energy requirements, represents both a challenge and opportunity for our farmers.
 It obliges them to pursue sustainable growth.
 Beyond that, modern farming caters for consumer wishes, handles the environment with care, sets store by animal welfare and constitutes a backbone of our rural regions.

-- Understanding Farming - Facts and figures about German farming (PDF, 2 MB, not barrier-free)
+- Understanding Farming - Facts and figures about German farming (PDF, 5 MB, accessible)

-- German Agriculture - Facts and Figures (PDF, 3 MB, not barrier-free)
+- German Agriculture - Facts and Figures (PDF, 3 MB, File does not meet accessibility standards.)

-- The German Federal Government Agriculture Report, 2011 (PDF, 3 MB, not barrier-free)
+- The German Federal Government Agriculture Report, 2011 (PDF, 3 MB, File does not meet accessibility standards.)

-- Map Agriculture and Forestries in Germany (jpg, 409 KB, not barrier-free)
+- Map Agriculture and Forestries in Germany (jpg, 409 KB, File does not meet accessibility standards.)

 - Agricultural products in Germany at a glance (infographics)